gpapadog/Bird_Plant_Interactions/README.md

 The processed data need to be saved to a local directory.
 That directory can be specified at the beginning of the code.

+- 1b_phylo_birds.R This code MUST be run.
+It uses downloaded phylogenetic trees to acquire an estimate of the phylogenetic correlation matrix for the bird species.

+- 1b_phylo_plants.R This code MUST be run.
+It uses an existing R package to acquire an estimate of the phylogenetic correlation matrix for the plant species.

-- 1b_get_order.R: This code MUST be run in order to be able to plot the analysis results later.
+- 1c_get_order.R: This code MUST be run in order to be able to plot the analysis results later.
 This code acquires the order with which the bird and plant species should be plotted if we want plotting to be ordered by taxonomic information.
 Getting the correct order is necessary in order to visually investigate whether posterior probabilities of interaction are taxonomically structured.

 - 2a_analysis.R: The main code for performing the analysis using the proposed method.
-We suggest running three chains of the MCMC in parallel.
+We ran four MCMC chains in parallel.
 You will need to create a folder where analysis results should be saved.

 - 2b_analysis_covs.R: The code for performing the analysis using the method that employs the covariates directly.